hyperpoolz/poolz/frontend/HOW_IT_WORKS.md

 ## 🎪 Final Words

-HyperPool isn't just another DeFi protocol - it's a **new way to think about risk and reward**.
+HyperPools isn't just another DeFi protocol - it's a **new way to think about risk and reward**.
 We've created a system where:

 - 🛡️ **Your money stays safe**
 - 🎯 **Everyone has fair chances**